-Capital Cost, operating constraints, availability of skilled trades, etc.. are factors that discourages buildings' owners and operators from getting in such a journey.
-This blog will explain how to mitigate those factors and to reduce their impacts on finances and operation.
+Capital Cost, operating constraints, availability of skilled trades, etc.. are factors that discourages buildings' owners and operators from getting into such journey.
+This blog will explain how to mitigate those factors and to reduce their impacts on finances and operations.

 Step 1: Know your Seasonal / Annual Energy Portfolio

-Heating and Cooling demand are usually cyclical.
+Heating and Cooling demands are usually cyclical.
 Trends repeat themselves periodically.
 Space Heating and Cooling demands for buildings' envelopes have annual trends , DHW heating can have daily, weekly, seasonal or annual trends.